defanor/pgxhtml/README.md

 With `auth=try` pgxhtml would serve pages composed using defaults if no credentials are provided, but with 401 status code.

+`auth=fail` would ignore user-provided credentials and serve pages with 401 status code.
+It can be used to circumvent poor authentication handling by some web browsers.

 ### Web server

 This is intended to be used with an HTTP server, which would take care